 In which upcoming conferences may our readers meet you?

 I’m attending the ACS Spring Meeting in Denver in March where together with Prof. Aaron Esser-Kahn we are organizing a POLY symposium on ‘Interacting with the immune system using polymeric systems’.

 How do you spend your spare times?

 I’m a keen cyclist and a love to ride with my race bike trough the Flemish Ardennes.
 This region south of Ghent towards the Walloon border is well known for the spring cycling classics and it is a privilege to ride the same roads and climb the same cobblestone hills as the pro cyclists.

 Which profession would you choose if you were not a scientist?

 Cyrille Boyer is a guest web-writer for Polymer Chemistry.
-He is currently a Senior Lecturer and an ARC-Future Fellow at the Australian Centre for NanoMedicine and Center for Advanced Macromolecular Design (School of Chemical Engineering, University of New South Wales (Australia) and deputy director of the Australian Centre for NanoMedicine.
+He is currently an associate professor and an ARC-Future Fellow in the School of Chemical Engineering, University of New South Wales (Australia) and deputy director of the Australian Centre for NanoMedicine.